Me in 20 Years: Music video

 The accompanying music video for "Me in 20 Years" was released on July 22, 2020.
 It was directed by Allie Avital and shot in Kyiv, Ukraine.
 The video looks into Sumney's future as a bearded old man who lives alone.
 The idea for the music video was conceived after Avital offered to direct as soon as she listened to the track.
 "Once I saw the story in my head, it made me want to cry whenever I imagined it, and so I knew we needed to make it.
 Luckily he was into it, so we developed it together from there," she added.

 The track was released with an accompanying lyric video on January 6, 2020.
 Krystal Rodriguez of Fact called the lyric video "equally heartstring-tugging".

 In other media

 "Me in 20 Years" was featured in the special episode, "Trouble Don't Last Always" of American teen drama television series, Euphoria.
-Lydia Wang of Refinery29 noted that the track encapsulated the fear of the character, Ruby "Rue" Bennett, in wondering how her future would be like and whether she was destined to be alone.
+Lydia Wang of Refinery29 noted that the track encapsulated the fear of the character, Rue Bennett, in wondering how her future would be like and whether she was destined to be alone.